alaouichi/alaouichi/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning c#
 - 💞️ I’m looking to collaborate on coding
-- 📫 How to reach me @alaouichi
+- 📫 How to reach me github.com

 <!---
 alaouichi/alaouichi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.